joddiy/react-native-mp-android-chart/README.md

 # react-native-mp-android-chart
-Put the MPAndroidChart to react-natve
+Port the MPAndroidChart to react-natve

 Thanks
 -----